 The Skyuka Lodge Indian on the Mountain Award was started in 1989 as a way to honor Arrowmen and Advisors with an award that was truly Skyuka in its origins.

 The Indian on the Mountain was the first patch for lodge members and the first Vigil Honor members wore them on yellow neckerchiefs.
 What better symbol of our heritage and history of our lodge than our first patch.
-The criteria for the Indian on the Mountain Award are the same as the Founders Award and are given each year to a deserving youth and adult who are the best examples of the spirit of the Order in our lodge.
+The criteria for this award are the same as the Founders Award and are given each year to a deserving youth and adult who are the best examples of the spirit of the Order in our lodge.